Tel Lachish is associated with the Biblical city of Lachish. And in the Kingdom of Judah, Lachish was second in importance only to Jerusalem.

 In 1955 a new settlement was founded.
 Moshav Lachish became famous for its vineyards.
 And Lachish reliefs from the eighth century BCE also depict grape cultivation in this region.

-We picked grapes in Moshav Lachish about half a dozen times over the recent year.
-And the described visit at Tel Lachish was after such activity.
+We picked grapes in Moshav Lachish about half a dozen times over the recent years.
+And we usually visit Tel Lachish after picking grapes.

 And since visiting Tel Lachish will not take much time, you can combine it with nearby attractions like Tali Grapes, Beit Guvrin National Park, or something else.
 You can browse the interactive map at the top of this post for additional ideas.

-Lachish was an important city, and today it is a significant historical site.
+Lachish was an important city.
+Today, it is an important historical site.
 Thus if you love history or archeology, I would advise visiting it.
 However, if the entrance fee is not critical for you, I would suggest waiting until Tel Lachish National Park is officially opened.
 Once opened, there will be a visitors center and maybe additional explanations on site.

 Have you ever been to Tel Lachish National Park?
 Tell us about your experience in the comments below.